eddiethedean/mock-spark/docs/guides/threading.md

 def create_table_in_thread(schema_name, table_name):
     """Create a table in a worker thread."""
-    # Schema is automatically created in this thread's connection
+    # No special handling needed - Polars is thread-safe
     df = spark.createDataFrame([{"id": 1, "name": "Alice"}])
     df.write.saveAsTable(f"{schema_name}.{table_name}")

-# Use ThreadPoolExecutor
+# Use ThreadPoolExecutor - no threading issues!
-with ThreadPoolExecutor(max_workers=4) as executor:
+with ThreadPoolExecutor(max_workers=8) as executor:
     futures = [
         executor.submit(create_table_in_thread, f"schema_{i}", f"table_{i}")
         for i in range(10)
     ]
     for future in futures:
-        future.result()  # All operations succeed
+        future.result()  # All operations succeed without locks
 ```

 ## How It Works

-Mock-Spark implements thread-safe schema creation through:
+Polars provides thread safety through:

-1. **Thread-Local Caching**: Each thread maintains a cache of schemas it has created
+1. **Rust-Based Core**: Polars is built on Rust with Rayon for data parallelism
-2. **Automatic Schema Creation**: When a schema is needed, it's automatically created in the current thread's connection
+2. **No Shared Mutable State**: Each operation works on immutable DataFrames
-3. **Retry Logic**: Schema creation includes retry logic (3 attempts) with exponential backoff to handle race conditions
+3. **Automatic Parallelization**: Polars parallelizes operations internally when safe
-4. **Connection Verification**: After creation, the schema is verified to exist in the thread's connection
+4. **No Connection Management**: Unlike SQL databases, Polars doesn't require connection pooling

 ## Best Practices